ameshkov/diffupdates/README.md

 We propose using the [RCS format](https://www.gnu.org/software/diffutils/manual/diffutils.html#RCS) for the diff files.
 This format is widely used in the software development industry and is well documented.
 It is also supported by the `patch` utility which is available on most operating systems.

-In order to support batch updates and validation of the result, the format is extended with the `f` command:
+In order to support batch updates and validation of the result, the format is extended with the `f` directive:
 `f [filename] [sha1sum] [numlines]`

 * `filename` - a name or a relative path of the file to be patched.
 See batch updates below for more information on this.
 * `sha1sum` - the expected sha1sum of the file after the patch is applied.
 This is used to validate the patch.
 * `numlines` - the number of lines that follow that make up the RCS diff block.
 Note, that `numlines` are counted using the same algorithm as used by `wc -l`, i.e. it basically counts `\n`.

-**IMPORTANT** The `f` command is optional.
+**IMPORTANT** The `f` directive is optional.

 ### Algorithm